SEBI has it all to prove in insider probe

-MUMBAI India's stock market watchdog SEBI, long lambasted as toothless, has more resources than ever before to spot rogue trades.
+MUMBAI Stock market watchdog SEBI, long lambasted as toothless, has more resources than ever before to spot rogue trades.
 Even though it has singled out a hedge fund as the target of its first major trading probe, detractors remain unconvinced.

 What they need to see is a high-profile bust.